 According to the Urban Dictionary, Internet Rule 34 states, “If it exists, there is porn of it.
 If there isn’t, there will be.”
 Nowhere is this more applicable than with kink and fetishes.
 Whatever you’re into, you can find of it online, and probably someone else who’s into it and willing to chat.
 There might even be an organization of some sort to help you find like-minded individuals.
 And if you’re perusing porn, you could inadvertently find a few new tricks to rev your engines.

-When the excitement and revelation of pornography are combined, an interest in kink and fetish behaviors can be born.
+When the excitement and revelation of pornography are combined, an interest in kink and fetish behaviors can be revealed.
 For a lot of people, this is fantastic.
-These individuals improve the sex life they already had by adding a bit of kink, or they find the “missing” element of their sexual life and start to incorporate that fetish into their behaviors.
+These individuals improve the sex life they already had by adding a bit of kink, or they find the “missing” element of their sexual life and start to incorporate that turn-on into their behaviors.
 For others, however, these newly uncovered elements of arousal can be psychologically disturbing (paraphilic) or even illegal.
-With either category, sex and porn addiction may arise.
+Either way, sex or porn addiction may arise.

 That said, discovering a kink or fetish through porn can be an extremely intense, highly arousing experience that leads some people toward compulsivity and addiction.
 In the same way a substance user might escalate, over time, from beer to prescription opiates to addictively injecting heroin, a porn user might escalate from relatively vanilla erotic imagery to hardcore porn to daily viewing of kink/fetish porn for hours on end.